Inside the Star

 Antimatter.

-In the Sol Dem offices, antimatter beings were spoken of the way bureaucracies speak of fire: as a hazard with a designated procedure and an attached superstition.
-Outside the observable cosmos, hostile to the Dam, atheistic toward the entire idea of soul matter—soulless, or at least soul-less in the way the story understood it.
+In the Soul Dam offices, antimatter beings were spoken of the way bureaucracies speak of fire: as a hazard with a designated procedure and an attached superstition.
+Outside the observable cosmos, hostile to the Dam, atheistic toward the entire idea of soul matter—soulless, or at least soul less in the way the story understood it.

 He'd never seen them.
 No one in the Office had.
 The Dam had rules for everything, and yet it had no form for "I met something that exists beyond your filing system."